Deciding to Pursue a Career in Medicine

 Entire books and websites have been dedicated to help you determine what profession would fit your passions.
-Nowadays websites can be quickly browsed that contain mountains of information concerning your future career (e.g., http://www.bls.gov/k12/).
-Somewhere in the process you decided that medicine was a worthwhile career choice and you want to pursue pre-medicine studies at Truman State University.
+Nowadays, you can find websites about pursuing a career in medicine that contain mountains of information concerning your future career.
+Somewhere in the process you decided that medicine was a worthwhile career choice, and you want to pursue pre-medicine studies at Truman State University.
 Regardless of your level of interest in medicine, it is important that you examine your reasoning for wanting to study medicine.

 In some cases there are intense social pressures placed on you to make medicine a career.
 Family members, peers, and other societal constituents often make their opinions clearly known.
 As a student that may have some interest in science, it is difficult to face such overt and subtle pressures from these important groups of people.
 Nevertheless, it is important to make your decision based on criteria YOU deem important.
 Although family opinions and societal pressures may influence your choice, it is important that you consciously accept these as elements in your decision.